-It wasn’t until her manager, Norman Granz, created Verve records around Fitzgerald that broke free from “bebop” and return to her roots.
+It wasn’t until her manager, Norman Granz, created Verve records around Fitzgerald that she broke free from “bebop” and returned to her roots.
 This is where she began recording her famous “Songbook” records.
 My personal favorite (that I am lucky to own) is Ella Fitzgerald Sings The Gershwin Songbook.

 She sings these songs with such ease.
 She transitions emotions flawlessly through such songs “(I’ve Got) Beginner’s Luck” to “The Man I Love.”
 Her fun side comes out on songs like “Let’s Call The Whole Thing Off” and “Clap Yo’ Hands.”
 She even gets a little sexy with “Lorelei.”

-Fitzgerald makes singing sound easy and from experience I can say, it is not an easy task to adequately sing a song and project emotion in the same breath.
+Fitzgerald makes singing sound easy and from experience, it is not an easy task to adequately sing a song and project emotion in the same breath.
 As the liner notes on this album states, she got a pair of shaky knees when she entered her first talent contest as a dancer.
 So instead of dancing she decided to sing.
 She won 1st place, $25, and the rest is history.

 When I listen to Fitzgerald I feel comfortable.
 Sometimes you would even swear she’s even in the room with you, lightly caressing your ears with her universal vocals.